Jerry-Shaw/Nervsys/README.md

 ### TrustZone

-Every class which is exposed to API should always contain a static array variable named $tz.
-The content in $tz controls the exact method calling actions in the owner class.
+Every class which is exposed to API should always contain a variable named "$tz", static or non-static are both supported.
+It controls the exact method calling behaviour in the owner class.

+The values are recorded when API accesses the class for the first time.
+Never try to modify "$tz" in any of the functions in the same class.
+Nothing will be affected.

-Two types of $tz:
+_Two types of $tz in array: example of "TestA.php"_

 In $tz, the keys are function names which can be called by API.
 The contents are leading the actions.
 Functions that are not listed in $tz won't be called by API directly.